 At the time of the Romantics, where you are standing now was the northern section of St Augustine's Reach, a man-made water channel dug in the thirteenth century during the diversion of the River Frome.
-It was built to increase the capacity of the docks but was covered over in the 1890s when there was a need to provide more space for road traffic.
+It was built to increase the capacity of the docks, but was covered over in the 1890s when there was a need to provide more space for road traffic.
 The water is still there beneath your feet.

 Bristol's centre was originally near Bristol Bridge, at the crossroads you will see later on this walk.
 When people refer to the centre today they usually mean here, the former site of the Tramways Centre, the hub for the city's old tram routes.
 The area was redeveloped in the 1990s in an effort to overcome congestion problems and to provide a more clearly defined public space.
 Critical reaction to the scheme by some was less than enthusiastic, but there had been little affection for how it looked before.
+At the time of writing, it is undergoing further development as part of the MetroBus scheme, which may mean you will have to find an alternative route across.